laffchem/inventory_comparison/inventory_comparisons/info.md

-This is where your comparisons will go.
+Any inventory comparisons will be in this directory.